 Easter's training began in mid-May with Michele Skerl of Freedom Equine in Crawford Colorado.

 Finnley was adopted in October 2021 to a local Montrose, CO couple.
-They are planning to send Finnley to training with Michele Skerl of Freedom Equine in the spring of 2022, where Finnley will be trained as a wonderful and reliable trail horse.
+Finnley was trained by Michele Skerl of Freedom Equine in the spring of 2022.
+He's now a beloved and reliable trail horse.

 Finnley was part of a roundup of wild horses on the Navajo reservation.
 They all ended up at the local livestock auction and were destined for slaughter in Mexico.
 It was a long and confusing situation with many wild horse advocates asking questions about branded and unbranded mustangs because mustangs from the Navajo roundup and another simultaneous roundup at a different location were all mixed together.
 Many horses were injured in the mayhem.